prolaag/entrospection/README.md

 Or install it yourself as:

-    $ gem install entrospection
+    $ gem install prolaag-entrospection

 ## Usage

-Create a data set from one of the random number routines, described below, or provide your own data set for evaluation.

-    $ entrospection <path-to-file>
+### Generating data sets

+   Call the entropy generation tool 'entrogen' with the -g switch and redirect the output to a file.

+   $ entrogen -g GENERATOR_NAME > path-to-file

-## Viewing the results
+### Analysing and Viewing the results

+    $ entrospect -f <path-to-file>

 The output of entrospection are a number of ".png"s that can be opened individually or are displayed together via the report.html in a browser.